HDFGroup/hdf-rest-api/AttrOps/index.rst

 Reading and Writing Data
 -------------------------
-Unlike datasets, attribute's data can not be read or written partially.
-Data can only be written as part of the PUT requests.
+Unlike datasets, an attribute's data can not be read or written partially.
+Data can only be written as part of the PUT request.
 Reading the data of an attribute is done by :doc:`GET_Attribute`.

 Listing attributes